 2019 was a low attendance year because of poor weather days.
 The Metroparks will use the 3-year average attendance as the baseline to measure increase.
 Total three-year average attendance at the three pools totaled 98,471.
 The goal increase would bring that attendance to 113,242 in 2020.
 The three-year average total attendance at Turtle Cove was 90,585.
 The goal increase would bring that attendance to 99,643.
 The three-year average total attendance at Splash and Blast was 43,208.
-The goal increase would bring that attendance to 47,529 in 2020.
-The three-year average attendance at the Stony Creek Trippo Slide was 29,601.
+The goal increase would bring that attendance at the Stony Creek Trippo Slide was 29,601.
 The goal increase would bring that attendance to 35,521.